lovebes/forestry-coram-software/content/blog/why-elixir-would-be-better-than-kotlin-in-a-startup.md

 * API layer
   * Spring Boot or not?
     * Apparently there's a lot of emotion running on [both](https://stackoverflow.com/questions/56764255/what-are-the-differences-using-spring-boot-with-kotlin-and-with-java#:\~:text=0%20onward%20Kotlin%20has%20first,the%20same%20freedom%20of%20choice.) [sides](https://www.quora.com/What-is-the-worst-problem-in-Spring-Boot)
+    * Also side experience quip: throwing exceptions for non-200 code is just ... weird
   * GraphQL or REST, or both?
     * Because some API protocol layers make it hard to do both
   * APM packages?
+  * JSON parsing
+    * The way to get to a JSON string from a `data class` is just wacky.
+They say Jackson helps, but no, for LocalTime you gotta add another dependency and instantiate an objectMapper() with a module to get the time format parsed correctly.
+    * Sure, Gson() from Google helps.
 * Testing libraries
   * [There're options](http://www.douevencode.com/articles/2018-01/kotlin-the-best-testing-framework/) and reasons for/against
   * Integration level testing
     * How to build out so we can test via Docker locally?
+  * Mocking

 This is a series of discussions that will take a whole lot of time amongst the key hires I'll be making as a CTO.
 The underlying premise is that it should be a team decision, so that people will have a buy-in.